 A city tour will show you the architectural highlights of the Austrian capital as well as the legendary opera house in the heart of the city.
 Or, indulge your passion for art with visits to two distinctively different collections—a “cabinet of curiosities” collected by the Habsburgs and the Belvedere’s extraordinary cache of paintings by Klimt and other renowned artists.
 The grand dame of the Danube, Vienna was the heart of the Austro-Hungarian Empire and remains, to this day, the political and cultural center of Austria.
 Klimt painted here; Beethoven and Mozart composed here; Freud developed his theories here.
 It’s a treasure trove of splendid architecture, astonishing art collections and inviting cafés—and today it is yours to explore.

 Sit back and enjoy the ever-changing views as your ship cruises through the Wachau Valley, famous for its apricot groves, Rieslings and natural beauty.
-Later, take your pick of excursions—a stroll and wine tasting in the centuries-old village of Spitz, or a visit to Melk Abbey and its opulent baroque-style library.
+Later, enjoy a private sparkling wine reception at Artstatten Castle.
 You’ll want to find a comfortable seat in the lounge or on the Sun Deck today as your ship cruises through the Wachau Valley toward Spitz.
 Over the eons, the Danube cut a gorge through the foothills of the Bohemian mountains, resulting in a 19-mile (30-kilometer) stretch of riverine scenery so beautiful, UNESCO declared it a World Heritage Landscape.
 Castle ruins dominate hilltops; baroque church towers appear on the riverbanks, marking historic villages and splendid abbeys; and apricot orchards and vineyards cling to the rocky slopes.
 Some of Austria’s finest white wines are produced from grapes ripening on the dry-stone terraces above the river, where grapes have been grown for 2,000 years.
-Your ship will dock in Spitz, midway through this glorious landscape, where you are faced with a difficult choice: Do you explore a charming riverbank village or visit one of the most beautiful libraries in the world?
+Your ship will dock in Spitz, midway through this glorious landscape.

 FEATURED EXCURSIONS: A trifecta of choices to experience Passau—walking discovery tour OR city tour with old town walk OR exclusive guided "Go Active" Bavarian river bike ride.